 As well as being responsible for all new abuse intake cases, the child abuse unit is responsible for investigating all allegations of abuse in foster homes, day cares and schools.
 As these investigations almost always involve Agency social worker and/or other outside systems, the child abuse unit's added role is to ensure that appropriate coordination of the investigation occurs.
 The child abuse unit does not investigate allegations against agency staff, abuse allegations against agency staff, abuse allegations in residential facilities or agency receiving or group homes, where staff are employees of the Agency.
-These are investigated by the Provincial Investigations Specialists.
+These are investigated by either Lorna Hanson or Claudia Ash-Ponce, Provincial Investigations Specialists.